 Global Political Economy II: Policy and Analysis

-This course builds on themes introduced in Global Political Economy 1: History and Theory (POL 361 H1 F).
-It focuses on key aspects of world economic order, like policies governing trade, capital flows, migration, development, and the environment.
-Methods for analyzing the background and implications of such policies are introduced.
-Students carry out their own policy analysis in a term long group research project.
-Although part of the political science curriculum, the content covered is relevant to students of business and economics, sociology and history, amongst others
+This course reviews and builds on themes introduced in Global Political Economy 1: History and Theory (POL 361 H1 F).
+It focuses on significant challenges to world economic order, resilience, and justice.
+Specific national and international policies governing trade, capital flows, migration, development, production, and the environment are examined.
+Methods for analyzing the background, interaction, and implications of such policies are introduced.
+Students carry out their own rigorous policy analysis in a term-long research project.

 Format and Requirements